lorddev/utilities/README.md

 ### Feature Summary

 * .NET Core compatibility
-* System.Threading.Timers service clocks.
+* System.Threading.Timers service clocks
-* Email throttling to help you avoid being suspended by your ISP.
+* Email throttling to help you avoid being suspended by your ISP
-* Generic HTTP API wrappers.
+* Generic HTTP API wrappers
-* Two-way AES encryption.
+* Two-way AES encryption
-* "Micro-ORM" DataReader mapper for when using something else would be overkill.
+* "Micro-ORM" DataReader mapper for when using a full-featured ORM would be overkill

+More details below, but for even _more_ details, see the [project wiki](https://github.com/lorddev/utilities/wiki).

 ### Service Timers